bet01/workshops/kafka/README.md

 ## Offsets

-There will be an offset per topic, partition and consumer group.
+There will be an offset per consumer group, topic, partition combination.
 The offset is how far along the partition in the topic that consumer group is.
 So if the consumer group has processed and committed the offset for 100 messages the offset should be 100.
 If there are still another 900 messages in the partition (total 1000) then this is referred to as a lag of 900 messages and is a good metric to see how far behind the consumers are.

 So in our previous consumer group example the two groups could be at different places.